 The Rockefeller Center Christmas tree is a world-renowned symbol of the holidays in New York City.
 The free tree lighting ceremony is open to the public.
-The ceremony includes live performances for bystanders packing the city streets, sidewalks, and walkways leading up to Rockefeller Plaza and the millions of viewers watching it live on television.
+The ceremony includes live performances that entertain bystanders packing the city streets, sidewalks, and walkways leading up to Rockefeller Plaza and the millions of viewers watching it live on television.

 The annual Christmas tree lighting ceremony is televised and features musical performances from a variety of popular artists.
 Typically, the Radio City Rockettes perform and there are also ice skaters performing at the Rockefeller Ice Rink.